 We’re alongside yourself as a partner for the preliminary planning of your project and put together the permit applications needed for your plant.
 We accompany your project from the filing of the applications until the final approval.
-In addition, we create the operational documentation that you’ll need, for example explosion safety documents, incident response plans, fire brigade plans, alarm plans and plant documentation.
+In addition, we create the operational documentation that you’ll need, for example explosion safety documents, incident response plans, alarm plans and plant documentation.
 We’ve gathered more than 20 years’ experience in these fields, which means that we can give your project the ideal support with the necessary planning skills.

 3. Permit check